Mina Learns Chinese Books for Children with Pinyin and English

 Have you read the Mina Learns Chinese books with your children or students?

-For all book recommendations, please explore our favorite Chinese books for kids and follow my Instagram book account @chalkacademybooks for special highlights!
+- For all book recommendations, explore our favorite Chinese books for kids!

-If you’re wondering where to buy kids’ books, please click here for a list of the most popular online Chinese bookstores!
+- If you’re wondering where to buy children’s books, click here for the best online Chinese bookstores!

 Firstly thanks for your amazing blog.
 It’s so